jaipatel588/Ai_pdf_reader-to-text/README.md

 ## How to Run
 1. Clone repo
 2. Install requirements
-3. Run: `uvicorn backend.app.main:app --reload`
+3. Run: `uvicorn venv app.main:app --reload`

 ## Sample Query
 > "What penalties were imposed?"